Skip to Main Content

 For over 160 years, The Cooper Union Library has served the creative, intellectual, scientific and technical work of The Cooper Union community and beyond.
 Our collections and services are designed to inform and enrich the college’s teaching, learning, research and professional practice.

-Whether you are a new student writing your first research paper, a team of graduate students exploring sustainable technologies, a faculty member in search of a film to share in class, or a visiting scholar drawn here by the extraordinary Cooper Union archives and Special Collections, our knowledgeable librarians and staff members are ready to connect you to the information resources you need.
+Whether you are a new student writing your first research paper, a team of graduate students exploring sustainable technologies, a faculty member in search of a film to share in class, or a visiting scholar drawn here by the extraordinary Cooper Union Library, Archives and Special Collections, our knowledgeable librarians and staff members are ready to connect you to the information resources you need.
 You can chat with a librarian in real-time, e-mail, phone, or visit us in person.

 We invite you to find inspiration, discover new ideas, challenge underlying assumptions, engage with different perspectives, and make something awesome.